spring-attic/spring-roo/readme.txt

 RELEASING
 ======================================================================

-       **** Note as of ROO-728 this section is out of date ****

 Roo is released on a regular basis by the Roo project team.
-To build a release, ensure you perform an "svn update" first and then run "svnversion" to verify a standard Subversion revision number is given.

-the following command is used from the root SVN location:
+The following command is used from the root checkout location:

   mvn clean install site assembly:assembly deploy site:deploy